Last updated: 15 July 2026

 What Ofsted looks for

-• A clear, individualised progression route from starting point to Level 2
+- A clear, individualised route from the assessed starting point to the applicable qualification or assessment attempt

 Frequently asked questions